Thursday, August 14, 2025

 Hydration of Your Body Is Like A Car's Battery...

 If you have started a car on a cold morning - it turns over slowly, struggles to start, and sometimes stops.
 Your body is like a car's battery.
-It contains water and electrolyte.
+It contains water and electrolytes.

 Electrolytes are the mineral salts that carry electrical signals through your muscles, heart, and nerves such as: